Active Learning and Bayesian Optimization: a Unified Perspective to Learn with a Goal: An Active Learning Perspective

 where $\CumDistFun(\cdot)$ is the cumulative distribution function of a standard normal distribution and $\DesignVar^*$ is the current location of the best value of the objective.
 Similarly to EI, also $\AF_{\PI}(\DesignVar)$ is inexpensive to compute and the evaluation of the first-order derivatives requires simple calculations:

 where $\ProbDensFun$ is the standard Gaussian probability density function.
 As demonstrated by Equation \eqref{e:dPI1}, regions of the input space characterized by lower values of the posterior mean of the GP are preferred for sampling, at fixed uncertainty of the surrogate.
 Moreover, Equation \eqref{e:dPI2} shows that if $\MeanFunGP(\DesignVar) < \ObjFun(\DesignVar^*)$ the regions characterized by lower uncertainty are preferred and, conversely, PI increases with uncertainty.
-Overall, the PI acquisition function can be considered as an exploitative scheme that determines the most informative location as the one that potentially produces a larger reduction of the minimum value of the objective function observed so far, sampling regions already explored where the surrogate model is reliable and characterized by lower levels of uncertainty.
-In principle, this sampling scheme makes PI in accordance with the representativeness/diversity learning criteria in active learning since the search toward the optimum is directed in known locations where the minimum is likely to be located.
+Overall, the PI acquisition function can be considered as an exploitative scheme that determines the most informative location as the one that potentially produces a larger reduction of the minimum value of the objective function observed so far.
+This is achieved sampling regions where the surrogate model is reliable and characterized by lower levels of uncertainty.
+In principle, this sampling scheme makes PI in accordance with the informativeness criterion: the search toward the optimum is uniquely directed in regions of the domain that exhibit the higher probability of achieving the goal according to the emulator prediction.